glarmer/PEAK-Unbound/README.md

 4.)
 Navigate to ...\PEAK\BepInEx\plugins, copy and paste the PEAKUnbound.dll from releases into this folder. <br>
 5.)
 Run the game <br>

-## Important
-- Do not complain to the game developers about bugs if you are using mods.
-Uninstall your mods first and if they persist then tell them!
-- Please search the PEAK Steam discussions and Discord if you face bugs as they are possibly caused by the game and not the mod.
-If you continue to experience issues then please reach out via the Github issues!
-- If you want to add controls or bind multiple keys to one action check out [Add Controls](https://thunderstore.io/c/peak/p/darmuh/AddControls/) by darmuh!

 ## Help
 - You can find your PEAK folder by **right clicking the game in your Steam library** then > **Manage** > **Browse Local Files**